Frederick Mackenzie (painter): Works

 Among his drawings were The King's Coronation (1822) and The Principal Room of the Original National Gallery, formerly the Residence of John Julius Angerstein, Esq., lately pulled down.
 The latter was contributed to the Water-colour Society's exhibition in 1836, and went to the South Kensington Museum, together with two drawings of Lincoln Cathedral and one of Thornton Abbey, Lincolnshire. sepia drawing of Antwerp Cathedral went to the British Museum.

 In 1842 Mackenzie designed the slab which was placed over the grave of George Barret the younger.

 Family

-Mackenzie married in 1843 Mrs. Hine, a widow, the daughter of John Carpenter, a farmer; but his married life was subject to money troubles.
+Mackenzie married in Lambeth in 1843 Mrs. Mary Hine, a widow, the daughter of John Carpenter, a farmer; but his married life was subject to money troubles.
 He died leaving his wife and invalid daughter dependent on charity.
 The Water-colour Society presented them with £110, and a subscription was raised among his friends to purchase an annuity for their benefit.